jli57/getdata-012_CourseProject/CodeBook.md

 IN the tidy data set:

-subject: the subject id
-  ranges between 1 to 30 for the 30 subjects in the experiment
+subject: the subject id is a integer rangeing between 1 to 30 representing the 30 subjects in the experiment

-activity: The activity that the subject was doing Recoded from the original data set:
+activity: The activity is a character type field that the subject was doing Recoded from the original data set:
   1 .Walking
   2 .Walking Upstairs